rootree/vk-footboller/README.md

 ![Players](https://github.com/rootree/vk-footboller/blob/master/IMG/my_team.png?raw=true "Players")

-On this screen the user can define main players.
-Each player has a specific type:
+On this screen a user can define a main list of players.
+Each player has a specific role:

 - forward
 - quarterback
 - linebacker
 - goalkeeper

-The type influences on behavior of the team, either the team makes a lot of goals or can defend itself.
-On this screen the user can increase parameters of the players, sell them, or send them to the reserve.
+The role can influence on behavior of the team, either the team makes a lot of goals or can better defend itself.
+On this screen a user can increase parameters of the players, sell them, or send them to the reserve.

-### Football players shop
+### The Shop of football players

 ![Shop](https://github.com/rootree/vk-footboller/blob/master/IMG/shop.jpg?raw=true "Shop")

-In the shop a user can buy players and coaches, then in the team window the user can change the team players.
+In the shop a user can buy players and coaches, then on the team screen a user can change the team players.

 ### Sponsors

 ![Sponsors](https://github.com/rootree/vk-footboller/blob/master/IMG/sponsor.png?raw=true "Sponsors")

-On the sponsors screen a user can choose sponsors which will support user's team (multiplicator on results of the matches)
+On the sponsors' screen a user can choose sponsors which will support the team.
+A sponsor can have an effect on the rewards which the user can get in the end of each competition.

 ### Tour selection

-When a user has 11 players in his team, he can play with other users or can take part in championship.
+When a user has a full team (11 football players), he/she can play with other users or can take participation in championships.

 ![Tour selection](https://github.com/rootree/vk-footboller/blob/master/IMG/tour_selection.jpg?raw=true "Tour selection")